jpmckinney/tf-idf-similarity/README.md

 ### Term frequencies

-The [vss](https://github.com/mkdynamic/vss) gem does not normalize the frequency of a term in a document, which occurs frequently in the academic literature, but only to demonstrate why normalization is important.
+The [vss](https://github.com/mkdynamic/vss) gem does not normalize the frequency of a term in a document; this occurs frequently in the academic literature, but only to demonstrate why normalization is important.
 The [treat](https://github.com/louismullie/treat), [tf_idf](https://github.com/reddavis/TF-IDF), [similarity](https://github.com/bbcrd/Similarity) and [rsemantic](https://github.com/josephwilk/rsemantic) gems normalize the frequency of a term in a document to the number of terms in that document, which never occurs in the literature.
 The [tf-idf](https://github.com/mchung/tf-idf) gem normalizes the frequency of a term in a document to the number of *unique* terms in that document, which never occurs in the literature.

 ### Document frequencies